jonathdls/Naval_Architect-Marine_Analysis/README.md

     """
 ```
 The model test scaling produces incorrect results for one of the channels.

-Which channel scales incorrectly, and why is it incorrect?
+- Which channel scales incorrectly?
+- Why is that channel incorrect?

 ### 2) Mooring chain properties
 Chains are important components in the mooring system use to keep floating structures in place.